:

 • Be proactive

-Share useful information with customers before they ask – this could be local events, places to eat, or roadworks in the area.
+Share useful information with customers before they ask – this could be local events, accessible places to eat, or roadworks in the area.
 It shows you’re thinking about how to give them the best experience, even after booking and payment.

 • Be flexible